namit-x/Find-Fork/ForkAndFind/README.md

 The app will be running at [http://localhost:5173](http://localhost:5173)

-> 💡 **Note:** If you encounter issues fetching data from OpenFoodFacts, check your internet connection or consider switching to a different network or VPN as mentioned above.
+> 💡 **Note:** If OpenFoodFacts doesn’t respond, try switching networks or tweaking your config.